DafetiteOgaga/custom_commands/README.md

 <br>

 ## New
+   - requirement_txt command - to create, update and install the dependencies in the requirement.txt file
    - startproject creates a new django project
    - startapp creates a new django app within a django project
    - runserver will spin up the development server right from any directory